-Because under 18s cannot complete Irish passport applications on their own, they require legal consent and additional witnesses to verify their identity.
+Because under 18s cannot apply for Irish passports by themselves, they require legal consent and additional witnesses to verify their identity.

 Alongside the general requirements to be met, proof of parent’s citizenship is the main crux of a children’s passport application.

 If the child was born in Ireland before 1 January 2005:

 - You will need the child’s civil birth certificate which includes the name(s) of the parent(s)